seen-network/seen-network.github.io/about/index.md

 SEEN membership is open to staff who share our values, from central government departments, agencies, and their associated public bodies including arm’s length bodies.

-If you would like to learn more about our mission, or to be added to our mailing list, please get in touch: [contact details available very shortly].
+If you would like to contact us to learn more about our mission, or to be added to our mailing list, **[please get in touch](/contact/)**.